How Much Does Ceiling Repair Cost?

 So what else needs some thought?

 The overall expense of a ceiling repair or replacement can be influenced by the location of your property.
-The cost of labour in London is expected to be rough £50-£100 higher per day or £5-£15 more per hour than in the North or other regions of the UK.
+The cost of labour in London is expected to be roughly £50-£100 higher per day or £5-£15 more per hour than in the North or other regions of the UK.

 However, if you live around the Northwest, the cost of labour should be lower.